moke8198/moke8198.github.io/_posts/2017-08-17-Concert-Review.md

 A Moment of Singapore, Dieter Mack: First good use of the prepared piano.
 Was fairly interesting at first, but after a while I got bored as it all began to sound the same.
 Ends with a bang for  no discernible reason except to shock.
 Did not get any idea of Singapore in the piece.

 Happy 10th Anniversary for CSS, Kee Yong Chong: Basically only inside playing.
 This is what I imagine cleaning a piano sounds like.
 I would not let anyone play this on my piano.
-Ernst sang a couple of notes during this; on top of being a great pianists, he has a pretty good voice.
+Ernst sang a couple of notes during this; on top of being a great pianist, he has a pretty good voice.

 Sixty Seconds, Kim Ngoc: There was a ticking noise during this, like a metronome.
 Added nothing to the music, except literally making it last a minute.
 Was it added just to make it sound different from other contemporary music?